 Effects of sublethal concentrations of carbaryl on Gray treefrog (Hyla versicolor) tadpoles

-Our knowledge of pesticide effects on amphibians is largely limited to short-term (4-d) toxicity tests conducted under highly artificial conditions to determine lethal concentrations (LC50; see our Contaminants page for more details).
+Our knowledge of pesticide effects on amphibians is largely limited to short-term (4-d) toxicity tests conducted under highly artificial conditions to determine lethal concentrations (LC50; see Contaminants for more details).
 Recently, several studies have examined the effects of sublethal pesticide doses and longer exposure times on amphibians.

 Reylea and Mills (2001), exposed gray treefrog (Hyla versicolor) tadpoles to the pesticide carbaryl for 10ñ16 days (slightly longer than the usual 4 day LC50 toxicity tests) and used low pesticide concentrations (3-4% of the LC50 4-d concentration) and found that 10-60% of the tadpoles died.
 They then examined the response of tadpoles to low pesticide concentrations in the presence of predatory cues.
 When predator cues were present, they found that the pesticide became 2ñ4 times more lethal, killing 60-98% of tadpoles.